tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 That CNET article was his chance to apologize, to make things right, and to speak on behalf of Mozilla--as its newly-minted CEO, not as Brendan Eich.

-Unfortunately, he failed to execute.

-Eich did not move the needle forward, advance the discussion, or put the issue to rest in that article.
 In his first test as CEO of Mozilla, he **failed to execute**.
 So while I think his donation to Prop 8 spurred the controversy and exposed his inability to think as _Mozilla's CEO_ instead of as _Brendan Eich_, I don't think it was his stance against gay marriage in his home state of California that should be looked to as the cause for his departure.